jbiatek/BSGRulebook/rulebook.md

 In general, players are allowed to make choices even if they know that they cannot actually fulfill the consequences of that choice.
 However, one exception is targeting players to be sent to the Brig or Sickbay.
 Players who are incapable of moving to the indicated location for any reason are *not* allowed to be chosen as the target.
 This includes any character with restricted movement (characters that are in the Brig, Helo while he is "Stranded", revealed Cylons) and characters already in that location.
 If possible, a character must be targeted that can actually be moved from somewhere else to the indicated location.

-If no characters exist that can be legally targeted, the effect is resolved and nothing happens.
+If no characters exist that can be legally targeted, nothing happens and gameplay continues.
 If a subsequent effect depended on which character was chosen (for example, "Choose a character to send to Sickbay, then look at one of their Loyalty cards"), the subsequent effect is also skipped because no player could be chosen.

 Note that this restriction only applies to choosing *which* character gets moved.
 Players are still allowed to select the "choose a character to send to the Brig/Sickbay" option even if they know that there are no legal targets.
 Similarly, if the option does not offer a choice, like "Send the President to Sickbay", the option can still be chosen if the specified target is not capable of being moved.
 Again, the result is that nothing happens.